So far this year, Battista Locatelli has charged up nine mountains and back.

-Personality and longevity
+Personality and living to 100

 Recently, researchers at Albert Einstein College of Medicine and Ferkauf Graduate School of Psychology affirmed the health-enhancing benefits of an optimistic personality.
 Their study, published in the journal Aging, concluded that a positive outlook might contribute significantly to longevity. *

 Analyzing the personalities of more than 500 people age 95 and older, the scientists found that “most were outgoing, optimistic and easygoing.
 They considered laughter an important part of life and had a large social network.
 They expressed emotions openly rather than bottling them up.”

 And the emotions and thoughts they expressed tended to be positive, not negative.

 Nurture vs. nature

 But a key question is, which comes first?
 Is it a healthy body, which fuels a healthier mind?
 Or a healthy mind, which steers us in the direction of healthier lifestyle choices and a healthier body?